BYU-CS-260/Github-Tutorial/Creative.md

 1. [Create an account and get a Personal Access Token](Account.md)

-2. Create a new repository, call it "githubtest".
+2. Create a new repository by selecting the "New" button.

+![](images/NewGitRepo.png)
+3. Call it "githubtest".
 Add a Readme.md file and make it visible to the public so that the TAs can grade it.

-![](images/NewGitRepo.png)

 ![](images/CreateRepo.png)

-3. Go to the "Code" button for your new repository and copy the URL for the repository.
+4. Go to the "Code" button for your new repository and copy the URL for the repository.
 <img src="images/Clone.png" width-"750" />

 4. Configure git in your Cloud9 instance